rvp47/School_District_Analysis/README.md

 - Scores by school type

 ## Results
-By making changes in the data, each of the seven school district metrics was affected: istrict summary, school summary, Thomas High School’s performance relative to the other schools, math and reading scores by grade, scores by school spending, scores by school size, and scores by school type.
+By making changes in the data, each of the seven school district metrics was affected: district summary, school summary, Thomas High School’s performance relative to the other schools, math and reading scores by grade, scores by school spending, scores by school size, and scores by school type.

 ### District Summary
 How is the district summary affected?

+Changing the data resulted in the district summary having a lower average math score, lower % passing math, lower % passing reading, and lower % overall passing than the district summary using the original data.
+The average reading score was no different.

 Original data
 ![district_summary_original](https://user-images.githubusercontent.com/90656004/140653248-290fb0c9-a84b-4ac5-a341-59bc38cf21b6.PNG)